Aviva logo Welcome to the Website of Aviva Fellowship

 Diary Coffee Mornings Newsletters Chronicle

-But more dangerous, because they're more plausible, are mails/texts/phonecalls pretending to be from your bank/credit card supplier, fishing for your personal details.
+But more dangerous, because they're more plausible, are mails / texts / phone calls pretending to be from your bank or credit card supplier, fishing for your personal details.
 The mail will contain a dire warning and a link to click for more details.
 Don't do it.
-A real email from your bank will be addressed to you personally, not just your email address, and should contain a personal identifier such as your postcode or the last four digits of your card.
-It should prompt you to check your account yourself, not by any link within the email, and would never ask you to enter account details.
+A real email from your bank will be addressed to you personally, not just your email address, and should contain a personal identifier such as your postcode or the last four digits of your account or card number.
+It should prompt you to check your account yourself, not by any link within the email, and would never ask you to enter account details or transfer your hard-earned cash.

-Similarly, if a robot on the phone claims to be calling from the "Security Department" of your bank, without asking for you by name or saying which bank that is, then it isn't!
-It will go on to list two or three recent purchases (one of which always seems to be £156.99 at Amazon, because odd numbers sound more convincing) and ask you to confirm them on your keypad.
+Similarly, if a robot on the phone claims to be calling from the "Security Department" of your bank or card supplier, without asking for you by name or saying which bank that is, then it isn't!
+It may go on to list two or three recent purchases (one of which often seems to be £156.99 at Amazon, because odd numbers sound more convincing) and ask you to confirm them on your keypad.
 Just ring off quickly.
+If you wish to check with your bank or card supplier, call their number as shown on a recent statement (preferably on a different phone, if possible, or otherwise after a pause of, say, ten minutes, in case the scammer may still be on the line).

 Fellowship events happening soon ...